Conophytum

-Conophytum is a genus succulent plants that belong to the family Aizoaceae.
+Conophytum is a genus of succulent plants that belong to the family Aizoaceae.
 They are native to southern Namibia and the western and southern Cape Provinces of South Africa.
 The name is derived from the Latin conus (cone) and Greek phytum (plant).
 The plants are also known as knopies (buttons in Afrikaans), waterblasies (water blisters in Afrikaans), sphaeroids, conos, cone plants, dumplings, or button plants.

 Description

 Conophytum species are dwarf cushion-forming or single-bodied succulents.
 Members of the genus are tiny plants with succulent leaves ranging from 1/4" to 2" in length.
 These leaves are partially or entirely fused along their centers.
 Each leaf pair (together referred to as a body) ranges in shape from "bilobed" to spherical to ovoid to tubular to conical.
 Some species have epidermal windows on the top of their leaves.
 To the naked eye the epidermis ranges from very smooth to slightly rough to hairy, depending on the microscopic epidermal cell shape and structure.
 In their normal, natural state each stem has only one pair of leaves at a time though one plant may have dozens of stems and thus dozens of leaf pairs.
 When very heavy rains come to their native habitat they may grow luxuriantly and develop two leaf pairs per stem simultaneously; this is called "stacking up" of the leaves.
 The plants grow very slowly; depending on the species, a 50-year-old plant might not be bigger than a walnut.